Animal Rights

 In the Middle Ages, when the Church was at its most powerful, more imaginative sports had been widespread.
 It was, for example, considered fun to tie a cat in a bag or leather bottle, hang it on a tree, and for archers to use it for target practice.
 Cats seem to have had a poor time of it, for when it became unfashionable to go around killing Jews at Shrovetide, European Christians took to killing cats instead.
 The Germans called it Judasstürtzen.
 In England it was customary to stone cockerels to death on Shrove Tuesday.
 Another seasonal favourite was for small boys to go out on St Stephen's Day and stone to death as many wrens as they could find.
 They did this to remember the stoning of St Stephen (and also to forget the wren's importance in pre-Christian Celtic religions).
 This practice continued in Roman Catholic Ireland until well within living memory.

 No Christian saw anything wrong in exterminating hundreds of species around the world.
 Neither was there any objection to the brutality.
 In the middle of the nineteenth century Pope Pius IX forbade the opening of an animal protection office in Rome on the grounds that human beings had no duties to animals.
 This sort of attitude has persisted to the present day.
-Only a few years ago an Italian archbishop stated that it was not a sin to starve or beat a dog*.
+Only a few years ago an Italian archbishop stated that it was not a sin to beat a dog or leave it to starve to death4.
 How could it be if dogs did not have souls?

 Hunting guns and other instruments of death are routinely blessed by clergymen, and not only Roman Catholic ones.
 In Norway Lutheran ministers continue to bless whaling ships.
 When secular thinkers had started to think seriously about the moral question of human rights over animals and human obligations to animals, Christians were still taking for granted that it was absurd to think of such things.
 When T. H. Huxley lectured in Edinburgh on the relationship between humankind and the lower animals, the Presbyterian Witness not only attacked it as a blasphemous contradiction to biblical narrative and doctrine but also added the suggestion that attendees should have formed a Gorilla Emancipation Society, clearly intending this as a insult.